Legislation

 Guide

-California Municipal Democracy Index
+California Municipal Campaign Finance Index

 The Municipal Campaign Finance Index (MCFI) is an organized accounting of campaign finance laws in all California cities.
 The Index and its accompanying report supply comprehensive data and context for California’s municipal campaign finance landscape.